csalzano/power-boost-for-gravity-forms/readme.txt

 == Changelog ==

+= 2.3.0 =
+* [Added] Now creates .json file exports of each form during plugin activation.
+* [Added] Form replacer now detects redirect-type confirmations and reminds users that these URLs might need to be updated after replacing forms.
+* [Fixed] Fixes a bug in the Form replacer when providing an Edit Form link to users who just imported a single form.
+* [Changed] Bumps tested up to version to 5.9.3

 = 2.2.1 =
 * [Fixed] Now reports failures while resending feeds.
 Previously, no indication was provided if any of the feeds failed to resend.